-Developing strategies for increasing carbon stocks depends on initial site conditions, site productivity, risk of disturbance, product end-uses and substitution factors (Nabuurs et al. 2017; Pingoud et al. 2018; Smyth et al. 2014; Valade et al. 2017; Werner et al. 2010).
+Developing strategies for increasing carbon stocks depends on initial site conditions, site productivity, risk of disturbance, product end-uses and substitution factors (Nabuurs et al. 2017; Pingoud et al. 2018; Smyth et al. 2014; Valade et al. 2017; Werner et al. 2010, Smyth 2020).
 Many studies have attempted to quantify mitigation strategies by looking at different scenarios of wood harvest, bioenergy use and product use.
 For example, Smyth et al. (2014) examined forest sector strategies for Canada and found they could achieve a cumulative mitigation of 254 MMT CO2e in 2030 and 1.18 BMT CO2e in 2050 through a combination of strategies including better utilization (more products per harvest through use of slash and more efficient harvest).
 They also found that the best strategy for short-term mitigation, which can be reducing harvest, reduced the ability of the forest sector to contribute to long-term mitigation, which can be producing wood products in a sustainable manner.
-Pingoud et al. (2018) found that in Finland carbon stocks could be increased while maintaining current harvest levels, by extending rotation ages and using less-intensive but more efficient thinning compared to current practices.
+In a follow-up study, Smyth et al (2020) examined six regions in North America with different starting growth rates, land-use change rates, and afforestation rates.
+They found that each region had a different preferred pathway depending on current practices.
+However, across all regions, strategies that increased the proportion of harvest that went to long-lived products provided a climate benefit because it enhanced carbon storage in products and increased substitution benefits.
+Pingoud et al. (2018) found that in Finland carbon stocks could be increased while maintaining current harvest levels, by extending rotation ages and using lessintensive but more efficient thinning compared to current practices.
 Valade et al. (2017) found that European forest-sector sequestration efficiency was sensitive to harvest intensity, rotation length, fraction of harvest residues left on site, substitution efficiency and the impact of climate change itself.
-In the Pacific Northwest, Diaz et al. (2018) found that increasing carbon storage by expanding riparian buffers and increasing rotation length can increase total carbon storage, but reduces net present value to the landowner.
+In the Pacific Northwest, Diaz et al. (2018) found that increasing carbon storage by expanding riparian buffers and increasing rotation length can increase total carbon storage but reduces net present value to the landowner.